Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JOBcS413hwY,489.3221666666667,533.2660666666667.md

 ### Transcript

-> one more from facebook and this is a good one all right so fel anthony tan asks automation robot with which which is programmable for what it'll do hunt it could farm pick grasses and foods and berries i guess okay so i'll grab that screenshot right now
+> all right gonna do one more i'll take one more from facebook and this is a good one all right so fel anthony tan asks automation robot with which which is programmable for what it'll do hunt it could farm pick grasses and foods and berries i guess okay so i'll grab that screenshot right now
 >
 > [Music]
 >
-> okay so i dug up the uh the um the programmable automation robot thingy and i took some took a pretty nice screenshot of it so i'll bring it up now there it is i don't know what do you guys think this is uh you know it may go through some more changes in terms of design we're not really sure yet but it's looking pretty good to me it's pretty close to final as far as i know
+> okay so i dug up the uh the um the programmable automation robot thingy and i took some took a pretty nice screenshot of it so i'll bring it up now there it is i don't know what do you guys think this is uh you know it may go through some more changes in terms of design we're not really sure yet but it's looking pretty good to me it's pretty close to final as far as i know and it'll do